 I highly recommend a visit to Normandy to explore the history of the D-Day and Normandy Invasions during World War II.
 Not only will it be moving, it will also be educational and fascinating.
-June 6, 2016 will be the 72nd anniversary of the D-Day Normandy Invasions by the allies.
+June 6, 2024 will be the 80th anniversary of the D-Day Normandy Invasions by the Allies.

 Normandy Invasion 1944